 Courses of Other Divisions

-Students should select their courses from those offered in the Faculty of Arts & Science (except courses that are required for an Arts & Science program).
-If, however, they identify a course(s) offered in another division, faculty or school of the University that may be appropriate for inclusion in their program(s), they may request permission to enrol or remain enrolled in the course for degree credit.
-A student will use the form available on the Faculty website and obtain permission both from the division offering the course, and confirmation that the course may be used to fulfil the requirements of one of their programs of study, obtained from the relevant department or academic unit.
+Students should select their courses from those offered in the Faculty of Arts & Science.
+If, however, they identify a course(s) offered in a division, faculty or school of the University (other than the Faculty of Arts & Science, the University of Toronto Mississauga, the University of Toronto Scarborough, or the John H. Daniels Faculty of Architecture, Landscape, and Design), including a graduate course sponsored by an academic unit outside of the Faculty of Arts & Science, that may be appropriate for inclusion in their program(s), they may request permission to enrol or remain enrolled in the course for degree credit.
+A student will use the form available on the Faculty website and obtain permission from the division, faculty, or school offering the course, and obtain confirmation from the relevant undergraduate academic unit that the course may be used to fulfil the requirements of one of their programs.

 Students should initiate the procedure well in advance of the beginning of classes, so that they may choose alternate courses if permission is not granted.
-Once the form is completed, the department or program that will count the course towards a program of study will arrange to enrol them in the course (unless enrolment has already taken place.)
+Once the form is completed, the academic unit that will count the course towards a program will arrange to enrol the student in the course (unless enrolment has already taken place.)
 When taking a course in another division, a student is subject to course-specific dates and deadlines of the other division.

 Courses of Other Universities (Letters of Permission and Transfer Credit)

-Degree students with a cumulative grade point average of at least 1.50 may take a maximum of 5.0 full-course equivalents elsewhere for transfer credit.
-Students admitted with transfer credit may be limited in the number of courses that they may transfer after admission and should consult the chart available on the web at www.artsci.utoronto.ca/current/tc/postadmission/eligibility.
-Prior to taking courses at another Canadian or U.S. university, students are advised to request a Letter of Permission to confirm acceptability of those courses for transfer credit.
-For other universities, students may submit a request for transfer credit after completing courses elsewhere.
-Permission obtained from an instructor or from a department for program purposes, however, does not obligate the Faculty to grant transfer credit.
+Degree students with a cumulative grade point average of at least 1.50 may take a maximum of 5.0 Full Course Equivalents (FCE) elsewhere for transfer credit.
+Transfer credits received as a result of studies completed on an exchange program are not included in this maximum.
+Students admitted with transfer credit may be limited in the number of courses that they may transfer after admission (with the exception of from an exchange program) and should consult the chart available on the web at www.artsci.utoronto.ca/current/tc/postadmission/eligibility.
+Prior to taking courses at a Canadian or U.S. university, students are advised to request a Letter of Permission to confirm acceptability of those courses for transfer credit.
+For other universities, students may submit a request for transfer credit after completing courses elsewhere; note that there is no guarantee that transfer credit will be awarded.
+Permission obtained from an instructor or from an academic unit for program purposes does not obligate the Faculty to grant transfer credit.
 There is a $40.00 non-refundable charge for each Letter of Permission and associated Addendum request and a $25.00 non-refundable fee for each Transfer Credit request.
 Assessments of transfer credit may take several weeks to process depending on the time of year and the nature of the request.
-Applicants are responsible for submitting requests well in advance of any deadlines they must meet and for obtaining the appropriate counselling concerning the Letter of Permission and/or Transfer Credit process.
+Applicants are responsible for submitting requests well in advance of any deadlines they must meet and for obtaining the appropriate advising concerning the Letter of Permission and Transfer Credit processes.

-Note: Only one transfer credit may be used to satisfy the requirement of 300+ series courses for the degree.
+Note: Only 1.0 FCE in transfer credit at the 300+ level may be used to satisfy the degree requirement of a minimum of 6.0 FCE at the 300+ level.
+All 300+ level transfer credits received as a result of studies completed on an exchange program can contribute toward the 300+ level degree requirement.
 Please refer to the Letters of Permission and Transfer Credit (Post-Admission) Guidelines on the Registrar’s Office web site at www.artsci.utoronto.ca/current/tc/postadmission.

 See the section on Student Services & Resources for international opportunities for Arts & Science.